 |Effective start/end date||21/03/05 → 30/06/09|

-- Department of Infrastructure, Transport, Regional Development and Communications (Australia)
+- Department of Infrastructure, Transport, Regional Development, Communications and the Arts (Australia)